 Some items needed to form the LLC include:

 LLC Name – Each state requires a unique name for each entity, so an LLC name search is a must before filing.
 There are also some restrictions on what words can be used and requirements on designators to identify the business entity such as LLC, Limited Liability Company, Ltd., etc.

 Principal Address – An address for the LLC will need to be listed.
 The address doesn’t have to be for a storefront, however it must be a physical address in the state as PO Boxes are not allowed.

 Registered Agent – A Registered Agent is an individual or company that is a single point of contact when communicating with the state or to receive legal notices.
 The Registered Agent can be one of the members, however the name and address of the Registered Agent becomes public notice and many people don’t want that especially if they are still working at a job or they are working from home.

 Registered Agent services such as While the filing is pretty straightforward, it’s nice to have some support if you have questions, alerts when the annual report is due, forms like operating agreements, banking resolutions and more.
-There are companies like IncFile or ZenBusiness and others that do all of this for as little as $49 are available to be that point of contact and usually cost around $100 annually.
+There are companies like IncFile or Inc Authority that provide LLC formation guidance for only the cost of the state fees! are available to be that point of contact and usually cost around $100 annually.

 Management – The LLC will need to choose whether it is Member-Managed or Manager-Managed.
 Member-Managed is most common and is when the members manage the LLC.
 A Manager-Managed LLC is one where the members hire a manager to run the business, much like a CEO for a corporation.